TACC/Lmod/docs/source/030_installing.rst

 If this file exists then MODULEPATH_ROOT method is not used.

-Another way for site to add their own directories $MODULEPATH is to define it before z00_lmod.\* is sourced.
+Another way for a site to add their own directories $MODULEPATH is to define it before z00_lmod.\* is sourced.
 Care is required so that
 $MODULEPATH is changed on the login shell but not subsequent sub-shells.